Open-EO/openeo-python-client/openeo/extra/pytest/README.md

     return con
 ```

-Failed tests will get an additional section listing all jobs
+Failed tests will get an additional section listing all created jobs
-that were created during the test (regardless of current/final status):
+and synchronous processing requests that happened during the test:

 ```
 =================================== FAILURES ===================================